UK Game Show Records

 Highest cash prize offered: The highest prize possible on Shafted was £2.5 million.
 This was an artificial cap as technically £102 million could have been won without it.

 Highest cash prize won by a viewer: Karen Shand won £1 million by phoning into The Vault on 3rd August 2004.

 Highest cash prize won on a BBC production: On 23 June 2007, Stephanie Bruce won £200,700 on People's Quiz.
 The previous record was held by Eleri Owen who won £100,000 on In It to Win It by answering 21 questions in a row.
 The BBC's 1 vs 100 offered £250,000 but nobody took home a six-figure sum.
-Several investments of £250,000+ have been offered on the BBC's Dragons' Den making it technically the richest game show on the BBC.
+An investment of £250,000 has been the prize on The Apprentice since 2011, making it technically the richest game show on the BBC.
+Two investments of £250,000 have also been offered and accepted on Dragons' Den though both subsequently fell through.
 Although one suspects it didn't come out of the BBC's own budget, the £1m recording contract offered as part of the winner's package on Fame Academy is also worth a mention.